Angelin2006/module-10-advance-c/README.md

     n->next=NULL;
     n->prev=temp;
     temp->next=n;
     }
     }

 Output:

-image
+Result:

-Result: Thus, the program to insert an element in doubly linked list is verified successfully.
+Thus, the program to insert an element in doubly linked list is verified successfully.

 EXP NO:20 C FUNCTION TO DELETE A GIVEN ELEMENT IN THE GIVEN LINKED LIST